matbesancon/hugo-site/content/post/2019-02-04-article-review.markdown

 internet of course, the goal is to avoid bias if I know them at a personal level.

-**Note**: Since this only took a quick screening, it can be done in a day or two, letting the reviewer know too late that you will not review increases the time to publication which is bad for the author, the journal and scientific publication in general.
+**Note**: Since this only took a quick screening, it can be done in a day or two, letting the editor know too late that you will not review increases the time to publication which is bad for the author, the journal and scientific publication in general.